Try our free ROI calculator. Discover your site's revenue potential.

 How Prerender Caches Your Website

-If you’re new to our blog, Prerender is a technical SEO tool.
+If you’re new to Prerender, Prerender is a technical SEO tool.
 We solve rendering issues, missing content, and JavaScript SEO challenges by providing a fully rendered version of your website to search engines.

 To accomplish this, Prerender uses a caching system that can be divided into three steps:

-1. When a search engine bot requests a page (or you submit a sitemap), Prerender will crawl said page to download all the necessary files to render your page.
+1. When a search engine bot requests a page (or you submit a sitemap), Prerender will crawl that page to download all the necessary files to render your page.

 2. It’ll render your web page (or pages) and take a snapshot of the resulting page – which is not only visually rendered like in Google’s case, but it is a fully functional version of your page.